Trevor-Velez/project-1/GalynaM/README_GM.md

 Number of Brazil total Medals and Gold Medals were obtained and plotted to compare number of medals Brazil won in the hosting year to the previous years

+Total trade values for import and export for Brazil for several years around the 2016 obtained wits package - an implementation of the World Integrated Trade Solution API - was used